dsaidgovsg/dataScienceConnects-networkAnalyticsIntro/README.md

 Use a network, since this captures social relationships.
 To achieve this, generate pairwise combinations of individuals who have attended the same event, and model them as a network.

-Then, use metrics like [Jaccard coefficient](https://www.statisticshowto.com/jaccard-index/) to prioritise candidates to invite to the event.
+Then, use metrics like [Jaccard coefficient](https://en.wikipedia.org/wiki/Jaccard_index) to prioritise candidates to invite to the event.

 ![Example](./example.png)

 # Concluding remarks

-1. Data organisation is key.
-Tables for events and participants need to be present and clean, in the first place.
+1. Organisation of datasets is key.
+Before we can even begin, clean tables for events and participants need to be present.
-2. Running production-grade network analytics is hard, but doable.
+2. Running network analytics as a service is hard, but doable.
+It's simply software engineering.
 3. Predictions should be ground-truthed.
 Just because Jaccard coefficient scores says they are good candidates, doesn't mean that they actually would enjoy each other's company.

 DSAID has some experience in all the above!
-We've built and are building production-grade systems with Agencies in our Public Service.
+We've built and are building analytics systems with Agencies.
 So if you wanna chat about network analytics, reach out to <ng_jing_song@tech.gov.sg> or <jingsong@dsaid.gov.sg> (author of this repo).
-He can point you to relevant folks.